quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 # Application-Layer Protocol Considerations

-When a client creates a QUIC connection, its goal is to use an application layer protocol.
-Therefore, when considering which versions are compatible, clients will only consider versions that support one of the intended application layer protocols.
-If the client's first flight advertises multiple Application Layer Protocol Negotiation (ALPN) {{!ALPN=RFC7301}} tokens and multiple compatible versions, it is possible for some application layer protocols to not be able to run over some of the offered compatible versions.
+When a client creates a QUIC connection, its goal is to use an application-layer protocol.
+Therefore, when considering which versions are compatible, clients will only consider versions that support one of the intended application-layer protocols.
+If the client's first flight advertises multiple Application-Layer Protocol Negotiation (ALPN) {{!ALPN=RFC7301}} tokens and multiple compatible versions, it is possible for some application-layer protocols to not be able to run over some of the offered compatible versions.
 It is the server's responsibility to only select an ALPN token that can run over the compatible QUIC version that it selects.

-A given ALPN token MUST NOT be used with a new QUIC version different from the version for which the ALPN token was originally defined, unless all the following requirements are met:
+A given ALPN token MUST NOT be used with a new QUIC version that is different from the version for which the ALPN token was originally defined, unless all the following requirements are met: